-This is my first post in this new site.
+This is my first post on this new site.
 I have been guiding a lot of my friends in photography in various ways.
 I help any kind of photographer improve their photography skills.
 In this process, I have been repeatedly asked by people to start a blog.
 So here I am.
 My old site is gone.
-Now this is more about my own thoughts and anything photographic.
+Now, this is more about my own thoughts and anything photographic.

 For me, photography is a way to express my thoughts.
 It is to share with others, how I visualize things.
 I am still learning.
 I will write here my experiences, tips, thoughts, and whatever else comes to my mind related to my adventures with photography.

 Many years after this, I got my first camera.I was in primary school and my father gave me an Agfa camera to play around with.
 I was a school kid and this was the best thing that happened to me.
-I took pictures of trees, houses, street scenes, critters and whatever I found interesting.
+I took pictures of trees, houses, street scenes, critters, and whatever I found interesting.
 There were no major settings to take care of.
 It was easy for me to use as a child.
 The camera used medium format film, which I later came to know was quite expensive.
 I thank my parents for letting me use a camera which cost them money for the film and then to get my negatives developed.
-I remember at times being told to stop clicking photos of people on the streets, trees and everything else.
+I remember at times being told to stop clicking photos of people on the streets, trees, and everything else.
 The photographs in my family meant photographs of our family members, something that I had never thought of capturing.
+For me, photography meant capturing what interested me rather than filling up family albums.

-Photography was an expensive hobby which I realized when I reached senior school and the rolls always cost money.
+Photography was an expensive hobby which I realized when I reached senior school, and the rolls always cost money.
 I could not afford to get some of my films developed.
 Later I stopped loading film in the camera.
+Just taking the camera out, composing my shots, dialing in all the settings and then clicking!
+But, with no film roll inside.
 I did not get any pictures but I started visualizing images.
-I kept on alternating between clicking with film and clicking without any film.